informalsystems/quint/quint/io-cli-tests.md

 <!-- !test err typecheck failure on override -->
 ```
-./testFixture/typechecking/OverrideErrors.qnt:8:21 - error: [QNT000] Couldn't unify bool and int
+./testFixture/typechecking/OverrideErrors.qnt:8:16 - error: [QNT000] Couldn't unify bool and int
 Trying to unify bool and int

-8:   module A1 = A(c = 1)
+8:   import A(c = 1) as A1
                   ^

-./testFixture/typechecking/OverrideErrors.qnt:9:21 - error: [QNT201] Instance overrides must be pure values, but the value for c reads variables 'x'
+./testFixture/typechecking/OverrideErrors.qnt:9:16 - error: [QNT201] Instance overrides must be pure values, but the value for c reads variables 'x'
-9:   module A2 = A(c = x)
+9:   import A(c = x) as A2
                   ^

 error: typechecking failed
 ```